-Proposed Recommendation for Committee | May 12, 2021
+Proposed Recommendation | June 17, 2021

 The use of video teleconferencing (VTC) to conduct administrative hearings and other adjudicative proceedings has become increasingly prevalent over the past few decades due to rapid advances in technology and telecommunications coupled with reduced personnel, increased travel costs, and the challenges of the COVID-19 pandemic.
 As the Administrative Conference has recognized, "[s]ome applaud the use of VTC by administrative agencies because it offers potential efficiency benefits, such as reducing the need for travel and the costs associated with it, reducing caseload backlog, and increasing scheduling flexibility for agencies and attorneys as well as increasing access for parties."
-At the same time, as the Administrative Conference has acknowledged, critics have suggested that the use of VTC may "hamper communication" among participants-including parties, their representatives, and the decision maker-or "hamper a decision-maker's ability to make credibility determinations."
+At the same time, as the Conference has acknowledged, critics have suggested that the use of VTC may "hamper communication" among participants-including parties, their representatives, and the decision maker-or "hamper a decision-maker's ability to make credibility determinations."

-The Administrative Conference has encouraged agencies, particularly those with high-volume caseloads, to consider "whether the use of VTC would be beneficial as a way to improve efficiency and/or reduce costs while also preserving the fairness and participant satisfaction of proceedings."
-Recognizing that the use of VTC may not be appropriate in all circumstances and must be legally permissible, the Administrative Conference has identified factors for agencies to consider when determining whether to use VTC to conduct hearings.
-They include whether the nature and type of adjudicative hearings conducted by an agency are conducive to use of VTC;
+The Conference has encouraged agencies, particularly those with high-volume caseloads, to consider "whether the use of VTC would be beneficial as a way to improve efficiency and/or reduce costs while also preserving the fairness and participant satisfaction of proceedings."
+Recognizing that the use of VTC may not be appropriate in all circumstances and must be legally permissible, the Conference has identified factors for agencies to consider when determining whether to use VTC to conduct hearings.
+They include whether the nature and type of adjudicative hearings conducted by an agency are conducive to the use of VTC; whether VTC can be used without adversely affecting case outcomes or representation of parties; and whether the use of VTC would affect costs, productivity, wait times, or access to justice.4 The Conference has also set forth best practices and practical guidelines for conducting video hearings.5

-&lt;sup>1 Admin.
+1 Admin.
 Conf. of the U.S., Recommendation 2011-4, Agency Use of Video Hearings: Best Practices and Possibilities for Expansion, 76 Fed.
 Reg.
 48795, 48795-96 (Aug.
 9, 2011).